ppy/osu-wiki/wiki/Tournaments/MUKASHI/1/en.md

 2. To ensure valid and serious registrations, every registered player will be checked by the Tournament Management.
 3. The list of players who are deemed to be eligible to compete in the tournament will be published by the Tournament Management after the Registration phase has ended.
    - Due to time constraints, the Tournament Management would only allow for around 8 players to participate in this tournament.
-4. All players are required to attend the technical meeting held onlint by the Tournament Management before the tournament commences.
+4. All players are required to attend the technical meeting held online by the Tournament Management before the tournament commences.
 5. Test players, referees, and mappool selectors may not participate as players in this tournament.

 ### Match instructions